topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 ## Summary

-This KEP proposes adding scoring of nodes for dynamic provisioning PVs using storage capacity in the VolumeBinding plugin.
+This KEP proposes adding a way to score nodes for dynamic provisioning of PVs.
+This scoring method is based on storage capacity in the VolumeBinding plugin.
-By considering the free spaces of nodes for dynamic provisioning, it is possible to schedule pods on the node that has the most or least free space.
+By considering the amount of free space that nodes have, it is possible to dynamically schedule pods on the node that has the most or least free space.

 <!--
 This section is incredibly important for producing high-quality, user-focused